marcomarino123/Bethe-Salpeter-equation/README.md

 # BSE
-BSE
-writing a parallel-working version...
-BSE from Tigh-Binding hamiltonian
+BSE from a Tigh-Binding hamiltonian

+next future: a package to do also GW...